 Fortunately, all of those factors can be observed through a video interview.
 There are numerous platforms available – both paid and free – for connecting with people in high-quality video.
 Consider Skype, Zoom, Facetime, Google Hangouts, or Webex, just to name a few.

 Once you have determined the video platform that works for you, that same technology can be leveraged for training, orientation, and meetings.
 Teamwork and collaboration are essential for business success, and communication is more vital than ever when people are working remotely.

 Remember that engaging with candidates is a two-way street.
 As much as you are assessing their qualifications and fit for the role and team, they are determining whether or not they actually want to work for you.

-Remote engagement that that demonstrates how you are prioritising the health and safety of your staff – and the potential candidate – can send a powerful message about how you are a people-first organization.
+Remote engagement that demonstrates how you are prioritizing the health and safety of your staff – and the potential candidate – can send a powerful message about how you are a people-first organization.

-Try to arrange a cheerful backdrop, proper lighting, and maintain a positive, friendly demeanour.
+Try to arrange a cheerful backdrop and proper lighting, and maintain a positive, friendly demeanour.
 The candidate will be analyzing everything they see in the video to evaluate the workplace environment.